pryv/dev-site/source/guides/webhooks.md

 ![Webhook structure in Pryv](/assets/images/Webhook_pryv.png)

-You first need to create a webhook that will notify your server every time a data change concerning the steps of your app user occurs.
+1. You first need to create a webhook that will notify your service every time a data change concerning the steps of your app user occurs.
-You must also provide your server with an access token to retrieve information about the steps of your app user.
+2. You must also provide your service with an access token to retrieve steps information of your app user.
-Once your user has made some steps, the connected step counter sends the information to your app, which creates an event on the Pryv.io platform in the corresponding stream.
+3. Once your user has made some steps, the connected step counter sends the information to your app, which creates an event on the Pryv.io platform.
-As new data has been posted in the stream about steps, the webhook notifies your server on a predefined URL endpoint.
+4. As new data has been posted in the stream about steps, the webhook notifies your service.
-The server finally retrieves events since last change, and performs the implemented process : it sums up the steps of your user, and sends him a congratulatory message on his mobile app when he reaches 10'000 steps.
+5. The server retrieves events since the last change.
+6. It performs the implemented process : it sums up the steps of your user, and sends him a congratulatory message on his mobile app when he reaches 10'000 steps (to modify according to use case).

 ## Hands-on example